If you and your dog enjoy off-leash parks, traveling and outdoor activities, dog camp is for you!

 Solid, basic obedience skills — sit, stay, coming when called — are critical for off-leash games, heavy-duty play, hikes, swimming and other activities.
 Good manners help everyone relax.

 Research dog camps to determine which best meets your vacation goals.
 Some focus on competitive agility and obedience, others on off-leash games and hiking, and some are quite rustic.
-Then, sign up and give dog camp a whirl!
+Then, sign up for a dog camp near you and give it a whirl!

 GET THE BARK NEWSLETTER IN YOUR INBOX!

 Sign up and get the answers to your questions.

 It’s all here.
 The classic summer camp experience you remember from childhood — swimming, hiking, boating, rustic cabins, campfire songs and lots of socializing — tailored to four-footed guests.
 That means days packed with agility, flyball, Rally-O, lure coursing, dock diving, clicker training, freestyle, even painting, not to mention well-earned naps.
 Two-footed campers can bone up on animal communication, Tellington TTouch, canine massage and much more.

 Each camp has its own flavor, style and emphasis, but here are a few favorites: Camp Dogwood, Ingleside, Ill.; Camp Gone to the Dogs, Stowe and Marlboro, Vt.; Camp Unleashed, Asheville, N.C., Berkshires, Mass., and Sequoia, Calif.; Wild Blue Dogs, Stateline, Lake Tahoe, Nev.; Canine Club Getaway, Lake George, N.Y.; Dog Scouts of America, St. Helen, Mich.; and Maian Meadows Dog Camp, Lake Wenatchee, Wash.